(This is the second part of the previous article.

 So get moving.
 Do something.
 Anything!
 And then have the excitement of watching God work.

-Read more articles by John Clark or search for articles on the same topic or others.
+Read more articles by John Clark or search for other articles by topic below.